 Our first goal is to show that if agents have the mental powers to anticipate future rates of default (contingent on future events), just as they are presumed by conventional equilibrium theory to have the mental powers to anticipate future prices (contingent on future events), then default is consistent with the orderly function of markets.
-In Section 5 we prove the existence of equilibrium with default under exactly the same conditions necessary to prove the existence of equilibrium in the GEI model (where default is ruled out by assumption.)
-More precisely, we show that our refined equilibrium E(A) exists for every collection A of assets $(R, \lambda, Q)$ for which $Q < \infty$ , or for which $Q = \infty$ but the promises R are all paid in the same numeraire.
+In Section 4 we prove the existence of equilibrium with default under exactly the same conditions necessary to prove the existence of equilibrium in the GEI model (where default is ruled out by assumption.)
+More precisely, we show that our refined equilibrium $E(\mathcal{A})$ exists for every collection $\mathcal{A}$ of assets $(R, \lambda, Q)$ for which $Q < \infty$ , or for which $Q = \infty$ but the promises R are all paid in the same numeraire.

 Our second goal is to give a purely economic explanation for lenient default penalties.
+In Section 6 we give two fundamental reasons.
 When markets are incomplete, default allows agents to tailor-make promises into deliveries that suit them best.
 In effect they can replace the given assets by more appropriate assets.
-Second, the span of the asset deliveries can be made much larger than the span of the asset promises, since a single given asset can be made into as many different assets as there are sellers, if different sellers default differently on the same promises.
+Second, the span of the asset deliveries can be made much larger than the span of the asset promises, since a single given asset can be made into as many different assets as there are seller types, if different types default differently on the same promises.